alexkappa/codeclimate-staticcheck/README.md

-# codeclimate-staticcheck
-Code Climate Engine for staticcheck
+# Code Climate Engine for staticcheck